bright/new-www/content/jobs/senior-fullstack-developer.md

 ## about the project 🚀

-[The project](/projects/online-group-support/) is an online group therapy application that connects individuals seeking emotional support. [](https://brightinventions.pl/projects/online-group-support/)
+Circles is a mental health tech startup leading the way in digitalized emotional support.
+Their online group therapy app connects individuals seeking guidance—not only from professionals but also from others navigating similar life challenges.
+To learn more about Circles, [click here](/projects/online-group-support/).[](https://brightinventions.pl/projects/online-group-support/)

 ## what you will do 🤝